 Q: How is the current situation in India?

 A: “The second wave of the pandemic has been brutal on India.
 In terms of absolute number of new infections per day and number of deaths per day, the second wave has been devastating, much more severe and sudden than the first wave.
 Health systems were on the verge of a collapse with shortage of drugs and oxygen.
 The government of India scrambled all resources to plug in the gap due to increased need for oxygen beds and intensive care unit beds.
-At some places, even military personal and doctors were deployed.
+At some places, even military personnel and doctors were deployed.
 Also, several armed forces hospitals have been opened up for the general public to address the sudden increase in demand for hospital beds.”

 Q: How has India's second wave affected Operation Smile India's medical missions and care centers?